 - Mascots or branding figures: Adding your business mascot will make the decals cohesive with your brand and remind the customer of the image associated with your products.
 It’s especially helpful in stores geared towards children, as they’ll be attracted to a friendly, recognizable face.
 Using your mascot can also pique a potential customer’s interest if you use the decal outside your business or in a trade show setting.

-- Patterns or interesting shapes: While the placement on the floor is already enough to pique a customer’s interest, you can create an even more noticeable decal by designing it with patterns and shapes.
-Geometric patterns can make it look stylish or futuristic.
+- Patterns or interesting shapes: While the placement on the floor is already enough to get a customer’s attention, you can create an even more noticeable decal by designing it with eye-catching patterns and shapes.
+Geometric patterns can make your decal look stylish or futuristic.
 Include shapes that match your products, such as dog bones for a pet supplies store.
 You can make the entire shape of the decal relevant as well, rather than using the typical formats like circles or squares.

 - Printed textures: If you want a more classic look, you can add the textures of flooring materials to the printed graphic.
 You can make the decals look like marble, brick, masonry, wood grain or many other options.
 Adding the appearance of a particular texture is also an excellent way to accentuate your products.
 For example, if you run a sporting goods store, you can make the decals look like the texture of a basketball or football.